-3.1 Case One - Knowledge Support for the Customer Communication Center of a Mutual Fund Company
+3.1 Case one - knowledge support for the customer communication center of a mutual fund company

-The following action research case of a large mutual fund company in central Europe shows the importance of explicated knowledge for the CRM subprocess service management and the KM aspects of content and composition.
-The case focuses on a major element within modern service management, the customer communication center (CCC), which integrates the communication channels phone, fax and (e)mail to serve customers via multiple channels.
+The following action research case of a large mutual fund company in central Europe shows the importance of explicated knowledge for the CRM sub-process service management and the KM aspects of content and composition.
+The case focuses on a major element within modern service management, the customer communication center (CCC), which integrates the communication channels phone, fax, and (e)mail to serve customers via multiple channels.

 In this case, the CCC serves bank employees and retail customers alike.
-It consists of 120 employees who offer support on two levels, depending on expertise required to resolve inquiries about a wide array of topics connected to complex financial products.
+It consists of 120 employees who offer support on two levels, depending on expertise and knowledge to resolve inquiries about a wide array of topics connected to complex financial products.